EPERLab/CLEW/docs/fichas/07_Precipitation.rst

 CapacityFactor[r,t,y]
 ---------

-The Capacity Factor is the relationship given between the accumulated precipitation of the season, in this case dry or wet, and the annual amount.
+The Capacity Factor is the relationship given between the accumulated precipitation of each season, in this case dry or wet, and the annual amount.
 This parameter is based on the following equation:

 .. math::